If you prefer to listen, click below.

 25. Do you have any unusual work habits?

-Print this up and bring it with you.
+Print this up (click to download: 25 Imaginative Conversation Starters) and bring it with you.
 You can practice with your team.
 One fun thing you can do with your team is to print up the list, cut out the questions and have everyone draw a question and answer it.
 I promise you’ll have fun.
 Please send me any stories using 25 Imaginative Conversation Starters.

 Use your conversation imagination to develop your innate creativity, grow your personal influence, raise the level of positivity at work, have presence and other amazing accomplishments.
-And get through family gatherings.
+(And get through certain family gatherings.)